What Is an Active Pharmaceutical Ingredient (API)?

 A leading manufacturer of APIs is TEVA Pharmaceuticals.
 With over 300 API products, they have the industry's largest portfolio.
 Another leading manufacturer is Dr. Reddy's, with more than 60 APIs in use today.

 Notably, AstraZeneca Pharmaceuticals used to operate several manufacturing centers in the United States.
-Now, just 15 percent of their APIs are created in the U.S. and there are plans to end that small percentage and outsource all manufacturing overseas.
+Now, just 15% of their APIs are created in the U.S. and there are plans to end that small percentage and outsource all manufacturing overseas.

-The quality of APIs has a significant effect on the efficacy and safety of medications.
-Poorly manufactured or compromised APIs have been connected to serious issues, such as illnesses and even death.
+The quality of APIs has a significant effect on the efficacy (producing the result desired) and the safety of medications.
+Poorly manufactured or compromised APIs have been connected to serious issues, such as illnesses or death.

 Even in the case of outsourcing, APIs are subject to stringent regulations and oversight from the country they are shipped to.
 For example, API manufacturing plants overseas still go through an inspection by the U.S. Food & Drug Administration.

-In response, governing bodies responsible for patient safety, such as the FDA, have instituted intense screenings to ensure medication quality and prevent defects.
-Violating any of these established standards can result in fines or very expensive recalls for the pharmaceutical companies behind these manufacturers.
+In response, governing bodies responsible for patient and public safety have instituted intense screenings to ensure medication quality and prevent defects.
+Violating any of these established standards can result in fines or very expensive recall for the pharmaceutical companies behind these manufacturers.